Neslihan-Seker/Ultrasonic-Sensor-HCSR04/README.md

 #define LCD_DATA7      PIN_D6

 ## PIC Microcontroller Configuration

 #include <16F877A.h>
 #fuses HS,NOWDT,NOPROTECT,NOLVP
 #use delay(clock = 8000000)
 #include <lcd.c>
 #use fast_io(B)

 ## Program Logic

-1.Initializes the LCD module.
+- Initializes the LCD module.
-2.Configures Timer1 for distance measurement.
+- Configures Timer1 for distance measurement.
-3.Enters a continuous loop for distance measurement.
+- Enters a continuous loop for distance measurement.
-4.Triggers the HC-SR04 sensor, measures the time it takes for the echo signal to return.
+- Triggers the HC-SR04 sensor, measures the time it takes for the echo signal to return.
-5.Checks for timeout or out-of-range conditions.
+- Checks for timeout or out-of-range conditions.
-6.Displays the distance on the LCD module.
+- Displays the distance on the LCD module.

 ## Pin Configuration